EgorUshakovOfficial/ecommerce-project/README.md

 # Overview

 I am working on an e-commerce template that possesses core features of an online store, authentication and authorization, and an admin dashboard.
-Currently, I finished implementing the core functionalities of the e-commerce store and authentication features.
+Currently, I finished implementing the core functionalities of the e-commerce store and authentication features;
-The following is the list of all the features I have implemented so far in the project
+the following is the list of all the features I have implemented so far in the project.

 ## Core Features
 1. Browse products on the online store.